Freaker99/Freaker99/README.md

 </div>
 <h1 align="center" style="text-decoration: none; color: black;">Hi 👋, I'm Olek.</h1>

-I'm a **Data Analyst** at **Uber** :car: that seeks for oportunity to transform ideas :bulb: into digital realities :earth_africa:.
+I'm a **Senior Data Analyst** at **Uber** :car: that seeks for oportunity to transform ideas :bulb: into digital realities :earth_africa:.
 My deepest passion lies in Data Science and Machine Learning, but I am also enthusiastic about exploring other learning avenues :computer:.
 I am eager to gain more experience, expand my knowledge, and, most importantly, **cultivate a thriving community** :seedling:.

 **I love connecting with different people** so if you want to say **hi, I'll be happy to meet you more!** :blush: